rousseau/neoSeg/README.md

 ### patchBasedSegmentation.py

-Example of IMAPA application using a atlas set of two pairs of images using two iterations (`alpha` = 0 and 0.25) using 4 threads in parallel:
+Example of IMAPA application using a atlas set of two pairs of images using two iterations (`alpha = 0` and `alpha = 0.25`) using 4 threads in parallel:

 ```
 python neoSeg/patchBasedSegmentation.py  -i  brain.nii.gz -a  atlas1_registered_HM.nii.gz  atlas2_registered_HM.nii.gz -l  label1_propagated.nii.gz  label2_propagated.nii.gz  -mask mask.nii.gz  -m IMAPA  -hss 3  -hps 1  -k 15  -alphas 0 0.25  -t 4
 ```

 **i**: input anatomical image

-**a**: anatomical atlas images in the input space **l**: label atlas images in the input space
+**a**: anatomical atlas images in the input space

+**l**: label atlas images in the input space

 **mask**: binary image for input

-**m**: segmentation method chosen (LP, S_opt, I_opt, IS_opt or IMAPA) **hss**: half search window size
+**m**: segmentation method chosen (LP, S_opt, I_opt, IS_opt or IMAPA)

+**hss**: half search window size

 **hps**: half patch size

 **k**: k-Nearest Neighbors (kNN)

-**alphas**: alphas parameter for IS_opt and IMAPA methods **t**: Number of threads (0 for the maximum number of cores available)
+**alphas**: alphas parameter for IS_opt and IMAPA methods

+**t**: Number of threads (0 for the maximum number of cores available)

 > Note: We recommend to previously register the intensity image from the atlas set to the input image, apply a histogram matching algorithm and propagate the transformations to the label maps.